 The old slate workings at Honister aren’t the prettiest spot in the Lakes and I had no wish to hang around – despite the teashop.
 I pressed on.

 I fairly skipped down into Borrowdale passing plenty of day-trippers in cars and on foot or cycle.

 I do like a Herdwick and we can thank them for much of the ‘look’ of the Lake District.
 They graze on heather and grass and help stop the reversion of the fellside to scrub.
 There are some 50 000 Herdwick sheep in Cumbria and they have a remarkable territorial trait.
 Traditionally tended hill sheep learn their own territory (their heaf or heft) and ewes pass this knowledge to their lambs for generation after generation.
 These ‘heafed‘ flocks, won’t leave their own range and roam over into a neighbouring valley for example – a valley that might be a long detour by road for a shepherd to go and collect.

 Want to preserve Herdwicks?
 Eat one – or at least part of one.
 (In a pub or restaurant that is – not on the fells).

 I was tired by the time I reached the valley floor.
 My guide-book gave the distance to Borrowdale (Rosthwaite) as 16 ½ miles but I had another mile to go to my B&B at the neighbouring hamlet of Stonethwaite.
-But before I could pass Rosthwaite by, the scent of a pint and a packet of cheese and onion led me by the nose to the Riverside Bar.
-It was Saturday afternoon and the pub was heaving (which was a little startling after hours of wandering lonely as a cloud).
+But before I could pass Rosthwaite by, the scent of a pint and a packet of cheese and onion lured me to the Riverside Bar.
+It was Saturday afternoon and the pub was heaving – which was quite startling after hours of wandering lonely as a cloud.

 Like the day before, the best of the weather came as I approached my bed.
 I hoped that tomorrow would be sunny too.
 But then, I always do and on this occasion, I would be disappointed.